-Chlorine - A Special Problem for Drinking Water
+Chlorine in Drinking Water

 "There is increased evidence for an association between rectal, colon and bladder cancer and the consumption of chlorinated drinking water", this according to the President's Council on Environmental Quality.

 Why Use Chlorine?
 Chlorination is used extensively by municipal water treatment plants to disinfect water.
 However, the gaseous chlorine used by these plants is much too dangerous for home use.
 Household bleach (a 5.25% solution of sodium hypochlorite which is equivalent to 5% available chlorine) can be used for disinfecting drinking water (How to Super Chlorinate).
 When chlorine is fed into water, it first reacts with any iron, manganese, or hydrogen sulfide that may be in the water.
 If any residual (un-reacted) chlorine remains it will next react with any organic material (including bacteria) present.
 In order to ensure that the water remains protected throughout the distribution system, an excess of chlorine, usually .5 parts per million (ppm) is added.
 In large systems chlorine will be added again at distribution junctions.
 This "rate of feed" is normally adjusted to make sure that sufficient chlorine is available to fully react with the organics present.
 When both the mineral and organic reactions have been completed, any residual chlorine remains in the drinking water.
 Most people find the taste of water with residual chlorine to be objectionable but they do get used to it!
 Chlorination kills many pathogenic bacteria (including those which cause typhoid, cholera and dysentery), however cyst-forming protozoa (Cryptosporidium), which cause amoebic dysentery, and giardiasis, are extremely resistant to chlorination.